Best Watercolor Paper for Landscapes (2026 Guide)

 What watercolor paper works best for wet-on-wet technique?

 Any 100% cotton cold pressed paper at 300gsm handles wet-on-wet reliably.
 Among Indian papers: Chitrapat, Maestriaa, and Brustro 100% cotton all perform well.
-Among international papers: Arches, Baohong, and Saunders Waterford are consistently strong.
-Avoid hot pressed for wet-on-wet landscape work — the surface dries too quickly and the smooth texture produces hard, artificial edges where atmospheric softness is needed.
+Among international papers: Arches, Baohong, and Saunders Waterford.
+Avoid hot pressed for wet-on-wet landscape work — the smooth surface dries too quickly and produces hard, artificial edges where atmospheric softness is needed.

 What is the difference between Brustro 25% cotton and 100% cotton?